LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 Note that LBH Frontend does not initialise any scripts by default; all scripts **must** be initialised in order for them to work.

+There are [extra steps](/developing/react) to make the JavaScript work in a React app.

 ### 1. import JavaScript

 If you're using a modern build tool like [Parcel](https://parceljs.org/) or [Webpack](https://webpack.js.org/), use the `import` syntax to import all components.
 To initialise them, use the `initAll` function: